 Just because it’s available on the internet doesn’t mean it’s free to reuse as you wish.
 Unless your media of choice is clearly labeled as public domain or CC 0, you should be giving full attribution and following the terms that the creator has set for reuse.
 Don’t fall into the Fair Use trap.
 Very often, Fair Use is just an excuse to use media however you want.

-In today’s post, I’m going to give you a quick overview of how to properly cite Creative Commons content.
+In today’s post, I’m going to give you a quick overview of how to properly attribute Creative Commons content.
 I’m not going to get into the nitty gritty of remixing content, those are posts for another day.

 Lots of creators, myself included, are happy to share their work under a Creative Commons license but we still retain full copyright to the work, which means that if you use someone’s work in a way that the license doesn’t allow, you could be held legally responsible.
 Plus, it’s just kind to reuse media ethically!